alfonsserra/seed-microservice/README.md

 # Patient microservice example

+This project is an application skeleton for a typical [Spring Boot][sboot] microservice.
+You can use it to quickly bootstrap your projects and dev environment.

+The seed contains a Patient Management sample microservice and is preconfigured to install a full framework and a bunch of development and testing tools for instant development gratification.

+The app doesn't do too much, just shows how to use different standards and other suggested tools together:

+* Spring Boot
+* Spring Boot Web
+* Spring Boot Data JPA
+* Spring Boot Security
+* Spring Boot Test
+* [Kafka][kafka] for data synchronization
+* [JWT][jwt]
+* [Swagger][swagger]
+* Spring Boot Actuator and [Micrometer][micrometer] for metrics with [Prometheus][prometheus]
+* [Sleuth][sleuth] and [Zipkin][zipkin] for distributed tracing

 ## Getting Started

 To get you started you can simply clone the `seed-microservice` repository and install the dependencies: